L-K-Mist/nestjs-prisma-auth0/README.md

   return callback(null, user, context);
 }
 ```
+The server can then extract this info to know who the active user is.

 Note: the namespace is required, is not a real link, and you'll probably want to create your own one.
 In this case we chose to make it the same as the AUTH0_AUDIENCE, so that the validate method in src/resolvers/auth/jwt.strategy.ts knows what to expect.